 At Blue Seed, we’re certain that failure is nothing to be afraid of – we just need to ensure we check in along the change journey.
 Is this where we want to be?
 Are we getting the right level of support and adoption?
 How can we improve that?

-If we wait for feedback after the event, then it’s often too late; as increasing volatility, uncertainty, complexity, and ambiguity shapes our business environments, cultures that are open to continuous learning will be the winners in the new world of work.
+If we wait for feedback after the event, then it’s often too late; as increased volatility, uncertainty, complexity, and ambiguity shapes our business environments, cultures that are open to continuous learning will be the winners in the new world of work.

 If you haven’t yet seen this short video clip from Michael Jordan on failure and success, take a moment now.